bwang1008/Rubik-Cube/README.md

 Supported cube sizes are from 1 to 200.
 Change this value on line 18 of src/config.h.
 Larger cube sizes demand more computer resources and take longer to solve.

-Use right mouse button to click and drag the cube around its center.
+Use the left mouse button to click and drag the cube around its center.
 Use W to zoom in, S to zoom out.
 Press V to readjust the camera.
 Press ENTER between stages to proceed to the next one.
 Press ESCAPE to exit.

 Main idea is to first render a hollow cube, to save resources, with the appriopriate colors.
 Upon one rotation of a face, update the position of the vertices of the appropriate cubies on the fly in the vertex shader (not in main).
 Once that one particular rotation is finished, use the same vertices in main and update them to update transformation / colors appropriately (otherwise the colors are as if no rotation happened at all).
 For solving, we first solve the centers, then solve the edges, then solve the rest as a large 3x3x3 cube.